- The Definition of Diabetes in Cats

 The Two Types of Feline Diabetes

 Often shortened to carbs, carbohydrates are the main source of energy for any moving body.
-While a select few are able to survive off of a low-carb, high-fat nutrition intake, the majority of people and animals thrive best when more carbohydrates than fats are being consumed.
+While a select few are able to survive off of a low carbohydrate diet, high-fat nutrition intake, the majority of people and animals thrive best when more carbohydrates than fats are being consumed.

 For people and cats alike, diabetes presents itself in two ways.
-Diabetes is categorized in two ways, and the diagnosis is based on how your cat’s body relates to the insulin pumping all throughout.
+Diabetes is categorized in two ways, and the diagnosis is based on how your cat’s body relates to the insulin being released throughout.
 Once diagnosed with diabetes, your cat will either be categorized as Type I or Type II.

 The differences between Type I and Type II is related to the severity of the condition.
-For cats with diabetes, Type I is far worse than Type II.
-The main cause of Type I diabetes is that your cat's body is not receiving enough insulin, and subsequently, your cat's body is low on sugar.
+For diabetic cats, Type I is far worse than Type II.
+The main cause of Type I diabetes is that your cat's body is not receiving enough insulin, and subsequently, your cat's body is low blood glucose levels or low blood sugar.

 While it is important that you regulate your cat's sugar intake, there is a happy medium that your cat's body needs to maintain.
-Without enough sugar, your cat will feel lightheaded, shaky, and not at his or her normal energy levels.
-Your cat's vet will recommend that insulin shots become part of your cat's daily routine, and the shots will bring your cat's insulin levels back up over time.
+With low blood sugar, your cat will feel lightheaded, shaky, and not at his or her normal energy levels.
+Your cat's vet will recommend that insulin therapy shots become part of your cat's daily routine, and the shots will bring your cat's insulin levels back up over time.

 Symptoms of Diabetes in Cats

-Diabetes is often present before you are even aware that it's a problem.
-The symptoms of cat diabetes stay dormant and relatively undetectable for a little while, but when they do start to surface.
+Feline Diabetes is often present before you are even aware that it's a problem.
+The symptoms of diabetic cats stay dormant and relatively undetectable for a little while, but when they do start to surface the symptoms of cats with diabetes will show clinical signs listed below.

 How to Tell If Your Cat Has Diabetes